An Introduction to Neural Data Compression

 Based on these foundational concepts, we will review a few entropy coding schemes next.

-\subsubsection{Huffman coding}
+\subsection{Huffman coding}

 Perhaps the most well-known prefix-free symbol coding approach is Huffmann coding \cite{huffman1952method}.
-In a nutshell, given a distribution over symbols, the algorithm assigns unique binary codewords to every symbol by building a so-called Huffman tree (Fig.~\ref{fig:huffman}).
+In a nutshell, given a distribution over symbols, the algorithm assigns unique binary codewords to every symbol by building a so-called Huffman tree (Figure~\ref{fig:huffman}).
 The leaf nodes of the tree are associated with the symbols.
-A Huffman tree can be recursively grown from the leaves to the root by successively merging two nodes that have the lowest probabilities.
-By traversing the tree from the root to a leaf, the sequence of branching directions ("0" for left, "1" for right) assigns a unique binary codeword to each symbol, with the more frequent symbols receiving shorter codewords.
-Encoding and decoding are simple lookup operations linear in the tree depth.
+A Huffman tree can be recursively grown from the leaves to the root by successively merging the two nodes that have the lowest probabilities under the data distribution $P$.
+By traversing the tree from the root to a leaf, the sequence of branching directions (``0'' for left, ``1'' for right) assigns a unique binary codeword to each symbol, with the more frequent symbols receiving shorter codewords.
+Encoding and decoding are simple lookup operations with complexity linear in the tree depth.